Research

 The Chest Wall Injury Society is pleased to offer a $25,000 Resident Research Scholarship supported by KLS Martin for research into the diagnosis or management of chest wall injury.
 The intent of the scholarship is to fund research that is related to the diagnosis or management of acute chest wall injury and has the potential for further funding sources.

 The Scholarship is a 1-year award that is awarded at the Annual Chest Wall Injury Summit.
-The deadline for application submission is Wednesday, November 1, 2023.
+The deadline for application submission is Monday, December 1, 2025.

-The Research Committee will judge the applications on the basis of merit of the proposal, potential of the applicant for future contribution to the diagnosis and management of acute chest wall injury, and the applicant's mentor support and dedication to research.
-The top 3 proposals will be submitted to the Chest Wall Injury Society Executive Council for determination of the final winner.
+The Research Committee will judge the applications on the basis of merit of the proposal, potential of the applicant for future contribution to the diagnosis and management of acute chest wall injury, and the applicant’s mentor support and dedication to research.
+The top 3 proposals will be submitted to the Chest Wall Injury Society Executive Committee for determination of the final winner.

 Application Instruction